moogus/dishwashers/README.md

 Bootstrap is the only 3rd party library used to gain quick styling.

 ## Work done
-I allowed one day (8 hours) for the challenge.
+**I allowed one day (8 hours) for the challenge.**

+The project has been built from scratch rather than using [react create app](https://reactjs.org/docs/create-a-new-react-app.html) or another framework set up.

-I have used reach router for routing as it has a simple set up and provides an easy way to navigate from inside components.
-I've used a simple redux set up with thunks for state management, I did consider not bothering due to the simplicity of the api calls.
-I've used custom hooks to interact with redux rather then using connected components.
+I've used [reach router](https://reach.tech/router/) for routing as it has a simple set up and provides an easy way to navigate from inside components.

+I've used redux with thunks for state management.
+I did consider [redux toolkit](https://redux-toolkit.js.org/), but the application needed very little state management.
+I haven't persisted the state.
+Custom hooks have been built to interact with redux rather then using connected components.

-I have used styled components where I have needed custom css.
-Styled components for the component are nested with the component.
+I have used styled components when there was a needed for custom css.
+Any styled components are nested with the component they are used in.
 I considered breaking out the styled components into their own folder to keep the code "DRY" but there was very little re-use.

 I have used jest and RTL for testing.
 I have written unit tests in each folder.

-The tests #app/components/GridPage/GridPage.spec.js and #app/components/ProductPage/ProductPage.spec.js cover the pages and are more "integration" in style.
+The following tests cover the pages, and are more "integration" in style:
+* #app/components/GridPage/GridPage.spec.js
+* #app/components/ProductPage/ProductPage.spec.js

 ### Grid Page
 ![grid](https://user-images.githubusercontent.com/4889659/107943432-9e789180-6f84-11eb-9c24-deee4cd12421.png)